 Departmental and college bylaws as well as departmental TPR guidelines must be consistent with the Faculty Manual.
-To assist with consistency, we created checklists.
+To assist with consistency, we created document review checklists.
 These checklists are available on the Faculty Senate website.
-Mary Beth Kurz, Faculty Manual Editorial Consultant, is available to assist with review and revisions of bylaws and TPR guidelines.
+The Faculty Manual Consultant is available to assist with review and revisions of bylaws and TPR guidelines.

 While we carefully reviewed the Faculty Manual for errors, we acknowledge that even the most meticulously edited work will not be free from mistakes.
-We ask for your patience; you can send any corrections or suggestions for the Faculty Manual to our email address: senate@clemson.edu.
+We ask for your patience; you can send any corrections or suggestions for the Faculty Manual to the Faculty Senate or the Faculty Manual Consultant.